matt-heyda/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Market/README.md

 # Profitable App Profiles for the App Store and Google Play Market

 This Jupyter Notebook project contains an analysis of Android and iOS mobile apps using datasets found on Kaggle.
-It attempts to understand what type of apps are likely to attract more users, in order to assist a hypothetical company in making a decision on which apps to develop within these markets.
+It attempts to understand what type of apps are likely to attract more users, to assist a hypothetical company in deciding on which apps to develop within these markets.

 The analysis is carried out using **basic python** techniques, without the use libraries.